Goliath (TV series): Casting

 On June 25, 2015, it was reported that Kevin Costner was in talks to join the series in the lead role of Billy McBride.
 By June 30, he had exited talks.
 On July 23, 2015, it was confirmed that Billy Bob Thornton had been cast in the role.
 In August, Olivia Thirlby and Maria Bello joined the main cast.
 On September 14, Sarah Wynter was cast in the series regular role of Gina Larson.
 In November, Molly Parker and Britain Dalton joined the production as series regulars.
 The following March, Nina Arianda and Tania Raymonde were also announced as part of the main cast.
 In June, Dwight Yoakam and Harold Perrineau were cast in recurring roles.
 In August, the final casting announcements, of Diana Hopper and Jason Ritter in recurring roles, were made.

 For the show's fourth and final season, Brandon Scott and Geoffrey Arend joined the main cast, while Obba Babatundé and Elias Koteas appear in recurring roles.

 Setting

 Goliath is set and filmed in Santa Monica, California.
 The venue Chez Jay, which Billy McBride frequents and often works out of, is a real-life bar and restaurant.
 Production for the fourth season moved to San Francisco.

 Renewal

 On February 15, 2017, Amazon announced the series had been renewed for a second season.
 In that announcement, it was also confirmed that Clyde Phillips was joining the series in season two as the day-to-day showrunner.
 Kelley, Shapiro and Ross Fineman were set to remain in their roles as executive producers.

+On December 18, 2018, TVline.com announced that Goliath was renewed for a 3rd season.
+This announcement also provided the casting additions of more than half a dozen actors including Dennis Quaid and Amy Brenneman as Wade and Diana Blackwood, Season 3's billionaire siblings who become the antagonists after the accidental death of Billy's friend Gene's wife.